BriannaBarry/academic-kickstart/content/authors/admin/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/briannabarry
--icon: linkedin
+- icon: linkedin
   icon_pack: fab
   link: www.linkedin.com/in/briannabarry

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 - icon: cv
   icon_pack: ai
-   link: files/cv.pdf
+  link: static/files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""